 Sola Scriptura was retained as the merged identity of the collective organizations, and most of the staff from the various ministries made the move to Florida to begin working together in 2002.

 In 2004 however, the creative and teaching staff was merged with the Holy Land Experience and Sola Scriptura ceased operation at the end of 2012.
-Articles and FAQs are archived on this website for your edification.
+Articles, FAQs, Magazines and Audio resources are archived on this website for your edification.